 PROCUREMENT TECHNICIAN 2

 This is technical procurement work at the full performance level in a central procurement agency.
-An employee in this class develops purchasing specifications and standards, purchases an assigned group of general commodities, or awards public work construction contracts.
+An employee in this class develops purchasing specifications and standards, purchases an assigned group of general commodities, or manages services, supplies, and equipment (SS&E) or public work construction bids and contracts.
 Work includes ensuring the accurate processing of commodity requisitions or public work bids involving a variety of capital funded construction and/or renovation projects.
 This class is differentiated from lower level classes by the wider range of assignments and the ability to make assignments and provide guidance to lower level technicians.
 Contact with departmental officials, vendors, contractors, and the general public is a significant aspect of the work.
 Work is performed under the general supervision of a technical superior.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-- The position must either: (1) develop purchasing specifications and standards and purchase general commodities; or (2) award public works construction contracts.
+1. The position must either (1) develop purchasing specifications and standards and purchase general commodities; or (2) manage public works construction contracts.